cdproject8/Artsdatabanken/README.md

 ### Pull changes from server

 NB!
-Before doing a pull, commit your changes, or they can be lost forever.
+Before doing a pull, commit your changes or they can be lost forever.

 	git pull